e-shreve/rulecheck/README.md

 }
 ```

 Some rules *may*, however, throw an error if configured more than once.
-Consult the documentation for a rule for usage instructions.
+Consult the documentation of a rule for specific usage instructions.

 To prevent running the same rule multiple times, rulecheck will not load a rule twice if it has the *exact* same settings.
 In the following run, rulecheck will only load the bannedword rule twice, despite it being specified three times.